shadiakiki1986/IDES-Receiver/README.md

 # IDES Receiver
-The _IDES Receiver_ is a Single-Page Application that can decrypt and decompress zip files received from the IRS via the [IDES](https://www.irs.gov/Businesses/Corporations/International-Data-Exchange-Service) gateway.
+The _IDES Receiver_ is a Single-Page Application that can [decrypt and decompress](https://www.irs.gov/Businesses/Corporations/FATCA-IDES-Technical-FAQs#EncryptionE1) zip files received from the IRS via the [IDES](https://www.irs.gov/Businesses/Corporations/International-Data-Exchange-Service) gateway.
-It does so serverlessly, purely on your local machine in your own browser.
+It does so serverlessly, purely on your local machine in your own browser, in 3 steps:
-Just
 1. Import your PEM-formatted RSA Private key
 2. Open the received zip file
 3. and generate the XML content